-As of March 31, 2024 (Form ADV Part 2A)
+As of March 31, 2025 (Form ADV Part 2A)

 This Disclosure Brochure provides information about the qualifications and business practices of Hornor, Townsend & Kent, LLC (HTK), a registered investment adviser with the U.S. Securities and Exchange Commission ("SEC").
-Clients with any questions about the contents of this Disclosure Brochure, please contact HTK Client Services at (800) 873-7637.
+Please contact HTK Client Services at (800) 873-7637 for any questions about the content of this Disclosure Brochure.